alanbalugu/surgical-video-analysis/README.md

 			[index of the tool class] [bbox center x] [bbox center y] [bbox width] [bbox height]

-			** all the values here are normalized to the size of the frame. i.e. scaled to [0,1]
+			**all the values here are normalized to the size of the frame. i.e. scaled to [0,1]

 		**the script also creates the train.txt file with the paths to all training images.
 		  May need to adjust if you put images in a different path within darknet

 	b.
-Create the train.txt (and test.txt) files (IF NOT ALREADY DONE in Step a) with the proper image path within darknet directory.
-Use: pascal_to_yolov4_annotations.py
+Create the train.txt (and test.txt) files (IF NOT ALREADY DONE in Step a) with the proper image paths within darknet directory (i.e. relative to darknet.exe).
 		**This step uses the directory of .xml annotation files (PASCAV VOC format)

 	c.
 To train yolov4-darknet, use the following guide: https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects.
 Try to compile/build with OPENCV flag enabled if possible.